bloomingful/phishing-detector/README.md

     $ pip3 install -r requirements.txt
     $ python server.py

-Open another instance of terminal inside `phishing-detector/client` folder.
+Open another instance of terminal (without closing the previous one) inside `phishing-detector/client` folder.
 Then run:

     $ npm start

+Note that these commands are Windows-only.